العربية

 The Concept of Clinical Union

-Surgeons must differentiate between clinical union and radiographic union.
-Clinical union is defined as the absence of pain at the fracture site upon palpation and the absence of motion at the fracture site under gentle stress.
-In the hand, clinical union typically occurs at 3 to 4 weeks, whereas radiographic consolidation (bridging callus) may not be visible for 6 to 8 weeks.
+Surgeons must clearly differentiate between clinical union and radiographic union to safely advance rehabilitation protocols.
+Clinical union is defined as the absence of pain at the fracture site upon palpation and the absence of motion at the fracture site under gentle manual stress.
+In the highly vascularized hand, clinical union typically occurs rapidly, usually at 3 to 4 weeks post-injury.
+Radiographic consolidation, characterized by bridging callus and the obliteration of the fracture line, may not be visible for 6 to 8 weeks, or even longer in fractures treated with absolute stability (primary bone healing without callus).
+Waiting for radiographic union to initiate motion is a historic error that guarantees a stiff, non-functional hand.

 Consultant Orthopedic & Spine Surgeon